 Thereafter, the scheduled hearings of the case have been reset given the parties' joint manifestations that they are still finalizing the terms of the settlement.

 From May 28 until July 18, 2013, the parties underwent mediation proceedings.

-On November 26, 2013, the court issued an order directing the parties to submit their Pre-Trial Briefs and the judicial affidavits of their witnesses.
-The Pre-Trial Brief was due on January 29, 2014.
-On January 27, 2014, the parties filed a Joint Motion to Suspend Submission of Pre-Trial Briefs and Judicial Affidavits for the reason that they are very close to concluding an amicable settlement of the case.
-The request for suspension was granted in open court on January 29, 2014 Since then, the case has been set for Judicial Dispute Resolution ("JDR") several times, but these JDR sessions have been cancelled and reset to provide the parties the opportunity for an amicable settlement.
-The latest JDR resetting is for March 24, 2020.
-Case Title IN RE: Petition for the Probate of the Will of Oliverio G. Laperal, Sr., Desiderio Christopher L. Laperal, petitioner, docketed as Special Proceedings No. R-MKT-18-04136-SP, Regional Trial Court, Branch 148, Makati City, Metro Manila Status Petitioner Desiderio Christopher L. Laperal delivered the Will of decedent Oliverio G. Laperal, Sr. before the probate court.
-Thereat, the jurisdictional requirements were established and marked in exhibits.
-Also, petitioner Desiderio Christopher L. Laperal gave his testimony in support of the allowance of the Will of Oliverio G. Laperal, Sr. and was cross-examined in court. s From the hearing conducted last February 2020, the probate court has yet to resolve the matter of appointment of an executor and issuance of letters testamentary.
+On November 26, 2013, the court issued an order directing the parties to submit their pre-trial briefs and the judicial affidavits of their witnesses.
+The pre-trial brief was due on January 26, 2014.

+On January 27, 2014, the parties filed a joint motion to suspend submission of pre-trial briefs and judicial affidavits for the reason that they are very close to concluding an amicable settlement of the case.
+The request for suspension was granted in open court on January 29, 2014 and the Judicial Dispute Resolution ("JDR") was reset to March 25, 2014.
+In an Order dated September 29, 2014, the JDR was further reset to December 9, 2014.
+The JDR was further reset to March 10, 2015.
+On the said date, it was again reset to May 26, 2015.
+The JDR finally pushed through on May 26, 2015 and its continuation was reset to July 27, 2015.
+However, the continuation of the JDR on July 27, 2015 was cancelled and was further reset to October 26, 2015.
-ANNEX "C"